PIN Price Hits $0.0484 (PIN)

-PIN (CURRENCY:PIN) traded flat against the U.S. dollar during the twenty-four hour period ending at 20:00 PM ET on February 27th.
-One PIN coin can now be purchased for approximately $0.0484 or 0.00000135 BTC on major exchanges.
-During the last seven days, PIN has traded flat against the U.S. dollar.
-PIN has a total market cap of $7.37 million and $7,706.00 worth of PIN was traded on exchanges in the last day.
+PIN (CURRENCY:PIN) traded flat against the dollar during the 24 hour period ending at 11:00 AM E.T. on March 6th.
+PIN has a total market capitalization of $7.37 million and approximately $7,706.00 worth of PIN was traded on exchanges in the last 24 hours.
+In the last week, PIN has traded flat against the dollar.
+One PIN coin can currently be purchased for approximately $0.0484 or 0.00000135 BTC on major exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.